Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-In \cite{Ang01b} the same problem was discussed in the context of the particle-number projection with the Gogny force.
-In this study, the Coulomb exchange was treated in the Slater approximation and the Coulomb pairing field was neglected.
-In addition, the contribution of the spin-orbit potential to the pairing field was not taken into account either.
-As a consequence, a rather erratic behavior was observed in many calculated quantities.
-The use of variation after projection aggravated the problem, as the intrinsic state could minimize the energy using some of the unphysical terms.
-Due to the simple form of the overlaps involved in the particle-number projection, it was possible to trace back the problem to the occurrence of configurations with occupancy $v_{k}^{2}=1/2$ and gauge angles $\varphi=\pi /2$.
+In \citeasnoun{Ang01b} the same problem was discussed in the context of the particle-number projection with the Gogny force, see also \citeasnoun{Dobaczewski07,Duguet.09,Ben09,(Hup11b),(Dug15c)} for follow-up studies with the Skyrme forces.
+In traditional studies with the Gogny force, the Coulomb exchange is treated in the Slater approximation, and Coulomb and spin-orbit pairing are neglected.
+As a consequence, unphysical and inconsistent values of the projected energies were obtained.
+The use of variation after projection aggravated the problem, as the projected energy could get attractive contributions from the unphysical contributions.
+Due to the simple form of the overlaps involved in the particle-number projection, it was possible to trace back the problem to the existence of vanishing overlaps at the gauge angle $\varphi=\pi /2$, due to configurations with occupancy $v_{k}^{2}=1/2$.
+The inclusion of all the missing contributions solved the problem.
+The computational cost can increase by up to two orders of magnitude if the exchange and pairing Coulomb contributions are required in a calculation with contact central potentials.

-To illustrate the problem, let us compute the general matrix element of Eq.~(\ref{eq:luisme}) with $|\Phi_{1} \rangle=\exp (-i\varphi\hat N) |\Phi_{0}\rangle$ The transition density matrix and pairing tensor take a very simple form in the canonical basis of the Bogoliubov transformation where we can consider for the present purposes that the $U$ and $V$ amplitudes are diagonal in a generalized sense (see \cite{Man75,ring2000} for details).
-If $a^{\dagger}_{k}$ represent the creation operators in the canonical basis of the HFB wave function $|\Phi_{0}\rangle$, we obtain \begin{widetext}
+To illustrate the problem, let us compute the general matrix element of {\Eq}~(\ref{eq:luisme}) with $|\Phi_{1} \rangle=\exp (-i\varphi\hat N) |\Phi_{0}\rangle$ The transition density matrix and pairing tensor take a very simple form in the canonical basis of the Bogoliubov transformation (see \citeasnoun{Man75,ring2000} for details).
+If $c^{\mydagger}_{k}$ represent the creation operators in the canonical basis of the HFB wave function $|\Phi_{0}\rangle$, we obtain